Norman Mayell, drums

 CHICAGO

-I began playing the drums or should I say drum and cymbal in the basement of my house in Elgin, Il in 1958.
-I used to listen to Chicago blues stations like the Big Bill Hill Show and Rock with Rick that were on late at night.
-They played the strange urban message that white kids like myself couldn't resist.
-My favorite was a guy that would create the illusion on his radio show that he was going downstairs to the basement with some tasty BQ chicken.
-In the background was some great, slow, soulful harmonica.
-Turning on a blue light and settling down to eat he would begin to play the Blues.
+I began playing the drums or should I say snare and cymbal in the basement of my house in Elgin, IL in 1958.
+I used to listen to Chicago blues stations like the Big Bill Hill Show, Rock with Rick and Jam with Sam.
+They played the strange seductive message that white kids like myself couldn't resist.
+My favorite was Sam.
+He would create the illusion on his radio show that he was going downstairs to the basement with some tasty BQ chicken.
+In the background was a soulful crying harmonica.
+Turning on a blue light and settling down to eat, he would begin to play some records.
 Then all hell would break loose and on would come Muddy Waters singing about black cat bones and mojos.
 Wow!

 My first band was the Vesteens (we wore vests) and I was the primitive.
-The other 3 musicians could play each others instruments and played dixeland and knew all the standards.
-I brought the rock and roll and R&B tunes to their attention.
-We played in pubs by the Fox River, for Elgin High School dances and in basements for our girl friends parties.
-After high school I went to Hawaii and studied Philosophy and History in 1960.
+The other three musicians could play each others instruments and played dixeland and knew all the standards.
+I wanted to play rock and roll and R&B tunes.
+We played in pubs by the Fox River, at Elgin High School dances and in basements for our girl friends parties.
+After high school I went to Hawaii 1960 and studied Philosophy and History.
 In a couple of years I returned home and went to Chicago and started making sandals at John Browns sandal shop in Old Town.
-There I met Mike Bloomfield in a night club on Wells Street, talking to Big Joe Williams.
-I had no idea that he was already a player emerging out of the folk era and had been written up in Sing Out Magazine.
-He asked me to get some drums and help start a band.
-And so we became the first all white blues band in Chicago in 1963/64.
-Known as "The Group" we played hot and primitive Chicago Blues in a packed club called Big Johns for more than a half a year.
-Charlie Musselwhite played harp and sometimes Mark Naflin sat in.
-John Hammond Sr. from Columbia Records came to see us and booked time in a studio.
-That session was finally released in 1997 on the Michael Bloomfield "Essential Blues" CD.
+I met Mike Bloomfield in front of Big Johns Night club on Wells Street talking to Big Joe Williams who was leaving for a road trip and Michael needed to put a band together.
+I had no idea that he was recognized as a player emerging out of the folk/blues era and had been written up in Sing Out Magazine.
+He asked me to get some drums and help complete the band that would play to a packed house in Big Johns.
+And so we became the first all white electric blues band in Chicago in 1964-65 known as "The Group".
+Charlie Musselwhite played harp and sometimes Mark Naflin or Brian Friedman sat in.
+Silver Sid Warner became the base player and Mike "Gap" Johnson was on guitar.
+On December 1st.
+John Hammond Sr. from Columbia Records came to see us and booked time in Chicago's Columbia Studios on December 4th, 1964.
+That session was finally released in 1997 on the Michael Bloomfield "Essential Blues" CD with a rememberance by Al Kooper.
 John Hammond didn't know what he had; white guys high on dope playing blues while the Rolling Stones were waiting in the wings across the Pond.
-The story of the "Group" was written by Jan Mark Wolkin and Bill Keenom; entitled "Michael Bloomfield-If You Love These Blues-An Oral Hustory"in the year 2000.
+The story of the "Group" was written by Jan Mark Wolkin and Bill Keenom; entitled "Michael Bloomfield-If You Love These Blues-An Oral Hustory" in the year 2000.

 HAWAII

-I returned to Hawaii and Michael joined Paul Butterfield.
-I surfed alot and in 1964 dropped acid with a guy from the Tim Leary group who had left the East Coast and was selling on campus.
-My first trip was in Manoa Valley listening to Charley Mingus singing "Don't drop it, Bebop it, Don't let them drop that atom bomb on me.", while the walls were billowing outward and the air was orchid scented and filled with prism colored particles from other galaxies.
+I returned to Hawaii while Michael joined Paul Butterfield.
+I surfed alot and in 1964 dropped Sandoz acid I bought from a guy with the Tim Leary group who had left the East Coast and was selling on campus.
+My first trip was in Manoa Valley listening to Charley Mingus singing "Don't drop it, Bebop it, Don't let them drop that atom bomb on me.", while the walls were billowing and the air was orchid scented filled with prism colored particles from other galaxies.
 There was a very small scene of acid heads that smoked reefer and took peyote in Hawaii.
 Just before I left, I was living with a girl in Waikiki, making Gods Eyes.
 Our neighbor wore a cape and was from Venus.
 He maintained that fiction all the time.
+I was amused that he spoke our language with no trace of a Venusian accent.

 SAN FRANCISCO

 When I came to San Francisco in 1965 I was barefoot and had a paper bag of belongings.
-I found the young girl I was told would put me up.
-She lived on Hyde Street just off of California Street in a three story Vic with an unused theater in the basement called the Orb Theatre.
+I found the young Patricia I was told by the Gods Eye girl would put me up.
+She lived on Hyde Street just off of California Street in a three story Vic with an stage in the basement called the Orb Theatre.
 Her room was draped out in Middle Eastern clutter.
 Marijuana was piled on the table and from a broken record player, playing from the middle out and therefore backwards, came the music of Jimmy Smith's "Who's Afraid of Virgina Wolf."
 I knew the recording inside-out, I quess.

-So, we rehearsed in the Firehouse Theatre upstairs for one month and played downstairs on Lincolns birthday February 12th, 1966 for the first time in public.
+So, we rehearsed in George Ebey's No. 10 Truck, No. 26 Firehouse Theatre for one month upstairs and played downstairs in the fire trucks bays on Lincolns birthday February 12th, 1966 for the first time in public.
 We were pretty good and had a few songs that sounded like hits.
 We played a few cover tunes from folkrock to blues like every other band did and we had our own brand of improvisational music.
-It was psychedelic/rock noise on the one hand and an attempt to rock classical style passages on the other hand.
-Then there was the old time stride style of music that was part of Peter's Virginia City experience, my dixeland band days and Terry's knowlege of piano standards.
+It was psychedelic in nature on the one hand and an attempt to rock classical style passages on the other hand.
+Then there was the old time stride style of music that was part of Peter's Virginia City experience, my band days in the Vesteens, Terry and Martin's knowlege of piano standards.
 The psychedelic music was ignored by Eric Jacobsen and Kama Sutra Records and so the world remembers us for the old timey sound.

 NEW YORK